-In the use of social media and all types of communication, we follow the Code of Conduct and the Sun Devil Way educational experience is to seek to understand people different from yourself and to have respect and empathy for them as fellow human beings.
-This need for respect and empathy extends to the way we communicate, especially on social media.
+In the use of social media and all types of communication, we follow the Code of Conduct and the Sun Devil Way

 - The ASU Code of Conduct encourages "self-discipline and a respect for the rights of others in the university community." - The Sun Devil Way encourages achievement, engagement, and responsibility in our educational endeavors.